MerVitz/alx-higher_level_programming/0x0A-python-inheritance/README.md

 # Python - Inheritance

 In this project, I learned about Python class inheritance.
-I learned about the differences between super- and sub-classes while practicing inheritance, definining classes with multiple base classes, and overiding inherited methods and attributes.
+I learned about the differences between super- and sub-classes while practicing inheritance, defining classes with multiple base classes, and overriding inherited methods and attributes.

 ## Tests :heavy_check_mark: